-3.18 Number of working days taken to process new claims for Housing Benefit/Council Tax benefit (Measure reference 20)
+3.20 Number of working days taken to process new claims for Housing Benefit/Council Tax benefit (Measure reference 20)

 The service saw an increase in the number of new claims and changes in circumstances as a result of the impact of the pandemic.
-This led to an increase in the number of working days taken to process new claims in Q1 of up to 5.4 days, which was still lower than the end of year target of 7-days.
-However, in Q2, the service has significantly caught up with the increased workload, allowing it to return to pre-Covid levels of performance of 4.7 days which is significantly lower than the 7-day target.
+This led to an increase in the number of working days taken to process new claims in Q1 of up to 8.2 days.
+However, in Q2, the service has significantly caught up with the increased workload, allowing the service to return to pre-Covid levels performance of 4.7 days which is significantly lower than the 7-day target.